Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 12.3 Disciplinary Action

-If advantage is played and fouled player remains injured, play should be stopped when the team benefiting from the advantage loses possesion of the ball.

 ### Advantage in the penalty area

 > If a defender starts holding an attacker outside the penalty area and continues holding inside the penalty area, the referee must award a penalty kick.